mekomsolutions/openmrs-module-initializer/README.md

 ### Releases notes

 #### Version 2.3.0
+* 'ocl' domain to support loading concepts, concept sets, and answers from OCL export files using the openmrs-module-openconceptlab
 * (_Enhancement_) Concept name UUIDs are univoquely seeded from 1) the concept UUID and 2) the concept name information, see [here](readme/concepts.md#implicit-handling-of-concept-names).
 This version runs a Liquibase changeset that forces a reload of the concept domain in order to update concept names accordingly.
 * Backward-compatible overhaul of the concepts domain that provides full flexibility for managing concept names.
 * Bulk loading of metadata entities i18n display messages specified under `display:xy` headers.